 There are a lot of myths surrounding cruising.
-Many of these myths can be the reasons people are missing out on cruising all together, so we thought it was best to shed some light on these common misconceptions.
-In this article, we talk to cruising experts to get the real lowdown on some of the things you may have heard.
+Many of which may be the reason people are missing out on cruising altogether.
+So, we thought it best to shed some light on these common misconceptions.
+In this article, we talk to cruising experts to get the real lowdown on some of the things you may have heard:

 Myth: Cruising is expensive